 3. Greek Isles Cruises

 For a relaxing beach vacation in the sun-dappled blue-and-white buildings clinging to the sides of cliffs, a Greek Isles cruise will take your breath away.
 It's also the perfect place for a beach getaway, given the sheer number of beaches among the nearly-countless Greek islands.
 For those who are interested in Greek mythology — and what kid didn't go through a myths and monsters phase — Greece is the ultimate place to visit for younger folks who love antiquity and mythology.

 Parents will find something to enjoy, including gorgeous restaurants overlooking the sea and some of the world's most delicious wines.
 From the lost city of Atlantis on Santorini to the silhouette of the Parthenon in the Athenian summer moonlight, a cruise among the Greek islands is an ideal choice for adventurers, both young and old.

 4. Italy Cruises

-Venice is a city of dreams.
+Venice (Trieste) is a city of dreams.
 It's an excellent choice for a family Europe cruise, particularly during Carnevale, which is like Halloween every day.
 Italy, in general, is drenched in culture and history, not to mention its incredibly delicious food.
 Good news if you have picky eaters who only want pasta and pizza: You'll find plenty of both wherever you go on an Italy cruise!